botpress/botpress/docs/guide/docs/getting_started/flows.md

 ### Flow-wide "On Receive"

-The *On Receive* actions are **executed for every new message received by the bot inside this flow**.
+The _On Receive_ actions are **executed for every new message received by the bot inside this flow**.

-To define new *Flow-wide On Receive Actions*, navigate to the relevant flow, then double click anywhere on the checkered background to show the *Flow Properties Pop up*.
-Under the *On Receive* section, click the *Add Action* button to add a new action.
+To define new _Flow-wide On Receive Actions_, navigate to the relevant flow, then double click anywhere on the checkered background to show the _Flow Properties Pop up_.
+Under the _On Receive_ section, click the _Add Action_ button to add a new action.
-![GIF showing how to show the Flow Properties pop up][GettingStarted_TriviaFlows_FlowWideOnReceive]
+![GIF showing how to show the Flow Properties pop up][gettingstarted_triviaflows_flowwideonreceive]

 > **👓 Examples:** Flow-wide On Receive
+>
 > - Audit Trail: Record specific logs of messages received in the scope of this particular flow
 > - Authentication Gate: Run some authentication
 > - Sentiment Analysis: Making sure the sentiment of the conversation is staying healthy

 ### Flow-wide "Transitions"

-The *Transitions* are very closely related to *On Receive Actions*.
+The _Transitions_ are very closely related to _On Receive Actions_.
 The actions themselves can only run actions (and modify the
 ), but they can't make the flow switch to another node.
-This is the role of *Transitions*.
+This is the role of _Transitions_.

 **A transition is defined by a condition and a destination.** They can be seen as global conversation hooks in some way because they have the power to reroute the conversation to an entirely new node or flow.

-The *Flow-wide Transitions* are evaluated sequentially, and the first to match is the one that will be triggered (the others won't be tried).
+The _Flow-wide Transitions_ are evaluated sequentially, and the first to match is the one that will be triggered (the others won't be tried).
 If no condition is matched, then nothing happens and the regular flow is continued.

 > **👓 Examples:** Flow-wide Transitions
+>
 > - Authentication Gate: Re-route the user to the login flow if they are not authenticated
 > - Sentiment Analysis: Re-route the user to the human fallback node if the conversation is degrading
 > - Matching flow-wide intents such as "`cancel`" etc..